williamthorsen/git-recon/README.md

 ## 🤝 Contributing

 We welcome contributions to GitRecon!
-To get started, please read our [Contributing Guidelines](CONTRIBUTING.md).
+To get started, please read our [contribution guidelines](CONTRIBUTING.md).

 ## 🙏 Acknowledgments